There are only so many hours in a day. No work from home mom wants to spend the bulk of those hours chasing website traffic.

 Work Smarter Not Harder

-In the last few months, I’ve discovered a couple of neat ways to keep traffic coming my way, even while I’m busy with the other demands of life.
+In the last few months, I’ve discovered some of neat ways to keep website traffic coming my way, even while I’m busy with the other demands of life.
 I needed to figure out a way to work in one large batch but share my content across different social media platforms incrementally.

 The old way, for me, was to try to hold to a tight schedule of sharing things on social media at regular intervals.
 Yeah, that only works as long as you personally can find the mojo to do it.